integrated-inferences/CausalQueries/cran-comments.md

 ❯ checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.
 ```
-Explanation: GNU make is required for packages build using rstantools.
+Explanation: GNU make is required for packages built using rstantools.
 The requirement is specified in the DESCRIPTION file.